vtaits/form-schema/packages/react-final-form-schema/README.md

 ### Dynamic

-Field depends from other fields.
+The field that depends from other fields.
 Example:

 ```tsx
 import { dynamic } from '@vtaits/react-final-form-schema/fields/dynamic';